i-DAT is an Open Research Lab for playful experimentation with creative technology.

 i-DAT believes passionately, that it must embrace the opportunities created by digital technologies to be open and collaborative, in order to sustainably co-create social, economic and cultural benefit for society in general and predominantly, for current and future generations of young people.

 Hosted by Plymouth University, it has been delivering world class cultural activities since 1998.
 In March 2012 i-DAT became an Arts Council England National Portfolio Organisation.

-Through a rich interaction with teaching [BA/BSc/MRes Digital Art & Technology], research [MADr / Cognition Institute] and enterprise, i-DAT provides access to new technologies, knowledge and ideas.
+Through a rich interaction with teaching [BA/BSc/MRes Digital Art & Technology in the School of Art & Media], research [MADr / Cognition Institute] and enterprise, i-DAT provides access to new technologies, knowledge and ideas.
 Collaborations with Peninsula Arts and Science and Technology programmes place i-DAT at the heart of Plymouth University’s cultural activities.